ken-oS9m4Tq1/utils-numstr/README.md

 ### isNumStr

 Determine if a string passably represents a number in a given base.
 False if the string contains invalid characters or too many `'.'` points; otherwise true.
+Integers only by default.
 Negative values are ok.
-Case sensitivity is dependent on `consts.caseSensitive`.

 ```javascript
 // Parameters